A. Marklund is a HOME

 Marklund Day School, with locations in Bloomingdale and Elgin,is a State Board of Education Licensed Therapeutic Day program that partners with area school districts to serve children with multiple medical needs, learning, emotional and developmental disabilities, and those diagnosed on the Autism Spectrum.

-At Marklund, many of our clients are non-ambulatory and have severe cognitive deficits due to genetic disorders, complications during pregnancy and delivery, Fetal Alcohol Syndrome, or drug abuse during pregnancy.
+At Marklund, many of our residents and community clients are non-ambulatory and have severe cognitive deficits due to genetic disorders, complications during pregnancy and delivery, Fetal Alcohol Syndrome, or drug abuse during pregnancy.
 Others acquired disabilities during infancy or childhood through tragic accidents.
 Many have complex medical problems that require 24-hour skilled nursing care and regular therapy interventions.

 Highlights from Fiscal Year 2018: